Biking Tour of Scottish Highlands Lochs and Glens

 Start Any Day April to October

 ARRIVAL DAY: Glasgow.
-Your 1st night’s accommodation is in Glasgow near the start and finish of this tour.
-There are many places to eat in this vibrant city from fish and chip shops to traditional pubs and a large variety of restaurants.
+Your 1st night’s accommodation is in Glasgow, the start of this tour.
+There are many sites to take in and places to eat in this vibrant city.
 Overnight: Glasgow, Scotland.

-DAY FOUR: Cycle Killin to Pitlochry.
+DAY FOUR: Killin to Pitlochry.
 Distance approx. 38 miles (61 km).
-Cycling the full length of Loch Tay, today’s ride is generally flat with only a few small hills at the start and finish of this section.
-This allows you plenty of time to explore a bit more or have a swim in the Loch (if you like cold water that is).
-A short detour off the route will take you to Aberfeldy where there is a whisky distillery.
-It would also be an opportunity for a lunch stop.
-Continuing along the River Tay valley this scenic area is known as Strathtay.
-The route then follows the River Tummel to your destination for today, Pitlochry.
-This very popular tourist town is your next overnight stop.
-It has a busy little shopping centre with quaint shops, cafes and restaurants.
+Today you will cycle the full length of Loch Tay to Kenmore where there is a water sports and activities centre.
+This ride is the longest of the tour but with only a few small hills it provides you time to explore a bit.
+A short detour will take you to the old market town of Aberfeldy, with a whisky distillery.
+Continuing along the River Tay valley this very scenic area known as Strathtay leads to your destination today, Pitlochry.
+A very popular tourist town, Pitlochry has a busy main street with many souvenir shops, cafés and restaurants.
 Overnight: Pitlochry, Scotland.

-DAY FIVE: Cycle Pitlochry to Dalwhinnie.
+DAY FIVE: Pitlochry to Dalwhinnie.
 Distance approx. 31 miles (50 km).
-Today is the most challenging section of the tour, but it is also one of the most rewarding.
-A minor country road takes you to Blair Athol and the magnificent Blair Castle.
-This would be your last chance for a sit down lunch.
-Rising gently into the Pass of Drumochter the surroundings start to change as you reach the highest point of this tour at over 450 meters.
-You will soon forget the climb as you absorb the stunning views across the Grampian Mountains, quite remote, this section is breathtaking.
-At Dalnacardoch Lodge the route joins a lovely traffic free section through Glen Garry to Dalwhinnie where there is another whisky distillery.
-Dalwhinnie is your overnight stop for tonight and evening meals are available at the guesthouse.
-Overnight: Dalwhinnie, Scotland.
+Today is the most challenging section of the tour, but it is also the most rewarding.
+You’ll head north on a minor road to Blair Athol and the magnificent Blair Castle.
+Another traffic-free cycle trail then rises gently to the Pass of Drumochter, the surroundings becoming very remote as you reach the highest point of the tour at just over 450 meters.
+You will soon forget the climb as you absorb the breathtaking scenery across the Grampian Mountains, the most dramatic views of the tour.
+At Dalnacardoch Lodge the route joins a lovely section through Glen Garry to Dalwhinnie, where there is another whisky distillery.
+Overnight: Dalwhinnie, Scotland

 FINAL DAY: Return to Glasgow.
 Today you catch the train with your bike back to Glasgow.